Palamutluk–Balya–Mancılık railway: Railway construction

 By 1902, the line continued from the Balya mines to the village of Osmanlar, 22 km southwest, from where the ore was transported a further 66 km to the coast at Akçay.
 In November 1906, the company succeeded in getting the Ottoman sultan's approval to extend the Decauville tracks from Osmanlar more than 40 km west to Palamutluk (known as Valanidia in Greek).
 The new terminus lay on the plain east of Edremit, from where there was a good flat road covering the remaining 23 km to the coast at Akçay.
 Work to lay out the route started in January 1907, but had to be postponed until spring due to a particularly harsh winter.
 The company projected that the extended line would open in the autumn of 1907, but in the event it was actually not completed until December 1907.

 Once the extension was completed, the full narrow-gauge line ran 97.5 km from the Mancılık coal mines via Balya and Osmanlar as far as Palamutluk.

 Accidents

 Injuries and fatalities associated with the mine railway were recorded regularly in government statistics.
+In September 1939, the national newspaper Ulus reported that a Decauville train had collided with a wild buffalo between Balıkesir and İzmir (presumably on the Balya–Palamutluk line).
+The driver, Abdullah, had been unable to brake in time and as a result of the collision fell under the train, losing both his feet.